 In this post, we will describe the major steps required for getting a medical residency position in the United States.
 Every step can be complex and extensive.
-However, we will describe each one of them in detail to make sure you can understand the road to residency and what to do to achieve each one of those requirements.
 This information applies mainly to International Medical Graduates (IMGs).
-The order used to describe the topics below follows a chronological order that applicants can follow as they prepare for their application.
+The order used to describe the topics below follows a chronological order that applicants usually pursue as they prepare for their applications.
 Even though this information may seem overwhelming, taking a step-by-step approach is best to avoid frustrations as the process can be challenging and long.
-Getting a residency spot is not easy but is feasible.
-Thousands of IMGs are successful in getting a residency position every year.
+Don’t get discouraged by all the information and focus on one step at a time.
+Remember, thousands of IMGs are successful in getting a residency position every year and you can be one of them!

 “Hope is important because it can make the present moment less difficult to bear.
 If we believe that tomorrow will be better, we can bear a hardship today.” – Thich Nhat Hanh

-The most important steps to getting a US Medical Residency are:
+Most Important Steps to Getting a US Medical Residency

 - Check medical school eligibility.